-Carty House is an independent non-profit entity established in 2001, and recognized as a charitable organization in 2009.
-Carty House operates at arm’s length from the owner of its property, the Congregation of Notre Dame, Visitation Province.
-It is governed by a voluntary Board of Directors and the operation of the home and its services are managed by a team of Coordinators.
+Carty House was established in 2001 and recognized as Canadian non-profit charitable organization in 2009.
+The Congregation of Notre Dame, Visitation Province, own the property and their generosity is so grately appreciated.
+Carty House is governed by a voluntary Board of Directors and is not religiously affiliated.
+The operation of the home and its services are managed by a staff and supported by volunteers.

 Carty House’s mission is primarily to assist female refugee claimants and female convention refugees to pursue their claims and/or adjust to their life on arrival in Canada through provision of accommodation and material, financial, and psychological supports.

 To operate and maintain a temporary communal residence home for female refugees.

 To provide residents with referrals to education, counselling, and other support services including language instruction, employment training, job search programs, health referrals and informational programs on Canadian culture and life.